Home » Blogs » Back Pain Relief Exercises Symptoms And Causes

 4. Chronic Ache

-• Persistent dull pain lasting for weeks or months can stem from degenerative conditions or untreated injuries.
+• Persistent dull pains lasting for weeks or months can stem from degenerative conditions or untreated injuries.

 5. Muscle Spasms